-See the Rock and Roll Hall of Fame, Cleveland, Ohio:
+1. See The Rock And Roll Hall Of Fame, Cleveland, Ohio:

 The Rock and Roll Hall of Fame pays tribute to all the legends.
-Events, artists, and those who influenced the genre are paid tribute here.
+Events, artists, and those who influenced the genre are paid homage here.
 Ohio may seem like a random choice for a location you might expect to find in New York or LA.
-However, Ohio bidded for the museum like other states did and won out due to huge public support (and big bucks from the city of Cleveland).
+However, Ohio bided for the museum-like other states did and won out due to massive public support (and big bucks from Cleveland).

-I happened to be in Dublin during “Beatles Weekend” in 2013 to commemoriate the 50th anniversary of their Irish show in 1963.
+I happened to be in Dublin during “Beatles Weekend” in 2013 to commemorate the 50th anniversary of their Irish show in 1963.
 Authentic suits worn by the band were on display in Arnotts.
 I’ve never been so close to greatness in my life.
-Except for that time I got to hang out with The Edge, he was cool.
+Except for that time, I got to hang out with The Edge.

 This is ideal if you don’t like festivals.
-This is all the fun parts about a festival without sleeping in a tank and eating hotdogs on sticks for a weekend.
+There are all the fun parts about a festival without sleeping in a tank, and eating hotdogs on sticks for a weekend.

-When I die this will be my heaven, with Captain Jack Sparrow on the helm.
+This will be my heaven when I die, with Captain Jack Sparrow on the helm.

-This is quite similar to Paramore’s own cruse – Parahoy!
-It really depends on if you’d like four days or Paramore, or if you like the Shiprocked line-up more and want some variety.
-Either way, good bands on a ship sounds like heaven!
+This is quite similar to Paramore’s cruise – Parahoy!
+It depends on if you’d like four days or Paramore, or if you like the Shiprocked line-up more and want some variety.
+Either way, good bands on a ship sound like heaven!

-Okay, maybe it’s emo paradise, but I still want to go, as I’ve said before, I still want to go.
-There are lesson lab tents where you get lessons, battle of the bands between locals, shows (obviously), meet & greets, hot-dogs.
-I’ve always said that if journalism fails me, I’ll go be a Warped Tour roadie.
+Okay, maybe it’s emo paradise, but I still want to go, as I’ve said before.
+There are lesson lab tents where you get lessons, battle of the bands between locals, shows (obviously), meet & greets.
+I’ve always said that I’ll be a Warped Tour roadie if journalism fails me.

-Edit: Since this post has been published, Warped Tour has sadly come to an end.
-Unless there’s a reunion down the line, this will remain unfulfilled leaving a big gap in this bucket list for rock, alternative, and emo fans, so it looks like I actually have to use my degree and not fall back on music.
+Edit: Since this post has been published, Warped Tour has sadly ended.
+Unless there’s a reunion down the line, this will remain unfulfilled, leaving a significant gap in this music bucket list for rock, alternative, and emo fans, so it looks like I have to use my degree and not fall back on music.
 With that said, emo is very much alive.

-Reading & Leeds is one of the UK’s most legendary festivals, largely due to the fact that huge bands have had their most memorable sets there.
-Take Nirvana‘s Headling slot in 1992 for example.
-It used to be a straight up rock festival but over the past few years, they’ve been putting on more and more “mainstream acts”.
-Personally, I haven’t loved the whole weekends line up in a long time, so I’d be more likely to get a day ticket for a band I like.
+Reading & Leeds is one of the UK’s most legendary festivals, mainly because huge bands have had their most memorable sets there.
+Take Nirvana‘s Headling slot in 1992, for example.
+It used to be a straight-up rock festival, but they’ve been putting on more and more “mainstream acts” over the past few years.
+I haven’t loved the whole weekend lineup in a long time, so I’d be more likely to get a day ticket for a band I like.

 I wouldn’t mind going to Download, but my heart belongs to Reading & Leeds.

-This festival was my first love and I religiously watch it every year on BBC.
+This festival was my first love, and I religiously watch it every year on BBC.
 In 2011 I fell in love with Reading & Leeds when watching My Chemical Romance headlining with Brian May was my Live Aid or Nirvana Unplugged moment.
-A lot of people judge me when I say that (because they watched Nirvana and Live Aid live) but MCR are the big rock band of my generation.
+Many people judge me when I say that (because they watched Nirvana and Live Aid live), but MCR is the big rock band of my generation.

 What do you think of this bucket list for alternative, rock, and emo fans?
 Do you have your own musical bucket list*?